cinnData/DataSci/Examples/Example - Amazon jobs.md

 ### Questions

 Q1.
-Leaving aside the job ID, which is unique for every job, how many duplicates do you find in this data set?
+Leaving aside the job ID, which is unique for every job posting, how many duplicates do you find in this data set?
 Drop the duplicates, so all the positions are different, in at least one field.

 Q2.
 Which are the top-ten locations for software developement at AWS?
 Suppose that a potential candidate is interested in finding a position in India.
 Does Amazon have something for him/her?
 In which locations?
 Is the city always included in the location data?